See one of the most delightful garden scenes sent by a customer.

 Musgroves is a treasure trove of high quality used and reclaimed building materials and timber - ideal for all your home renovation and DIY projects.
 Customers are using Musgroves materials for some really creative upcycling projects, re-purposing furniture and fixtures for their homes, gardens and businesses.
 When you source your second hand building materials from Musgroves, you not only save money and help reduce waste, but you get a piece of Christchurch history too.

-Get some inspiration from these recent projects created by our customers using second hand building materials sourced from our Christchurch yard.
+Get some inspiration from these recent projects created by our customers using second hand building materials sourced from our Christchurch yard, or send in your own project success story!

 See a knackered, old laminated table get a new lease of life after Michelle from Ramshackle Design brings her prodigious creative skills to bear on the relic.